nwfsc-fram/boatnet-module/CONTRIBUTING.md

   * You will want to break this npm link when you publish your library via `npm unlink`

 ## Publish to NPM
-  * Remember to bump version # appropriately
+  * Remember to bump version # appropriately in package.json.
   * Build your package (usually will build to `lib/`, be sure to configure your tsconfig.json appropriately, see other @boatnet modules for examples.)

 ```